tobyweston/blog/astro/src/content/blog/2012-10-06-sending-messages-vs-method-invocation.md

 Functions and procedures are [subroutines](http://en.wikipedia.org/wiki/Subroutine) disassociated from the data they act upon.
 Methods on the other hand are subroutines associated with objects.
 Functions are class level subroutines whereas methods are object level subroutines.
 For example, a *method* in Objective-C, is compiled down to a C *function* with additional parameters, one of which is the receiver object (`id`).
 It associates the function with this object.

-Lets have a look at that in detail.
+Let's have a look at that in detail.
 For example, our method above would look like the following in Objective-C.

 ``` objective-c
 - (void) eat:(Food*) food {